Detroit Symphony Orchestra: Recent history

 In 2013, the DSO returned to Carnegie Hall for the first time in 17 years to perform in the Spring for Music Festival.
-In January 2014, the DSO announced that board, musicians, and management agreed to a new three-year contract eight months before the current one expired.
+In January 2014, the DSO announced that its board, musicians, and management agreed to a new three-year contract eight months before the current one expired.

-In June 2018, Jader Bignamini first guest-conducted the DSO, as an emergency substitute for Slatkin.
+In June 2018, Jader Bignamini first guest-conducted the DSO as an emergency substitute for Slatkin.
 Bignamini returned in October 2019 for a further guest-conducting engagement with the orchestra.
-In January 2020, the DSO announced the appointment of Bignamini as its next music director, effective with the 2020–2021 season, with an initial contract of 6 seasons.
+Then, in January 2020, the DSO announced the appointment of Bignamini as its next music director, effective in the 2020–2021 season, with an initial contract of 6 seasons.
+In December 2023, the orchestra announced the extension of Bignamini's contract as music director through to the 2030-2031 season, at the same time announcing its plan to record Wynton Marsalis' Blues Symphony.
+The album came out in March 2025.

+In October 2023, the DSO announced the appointment of Enrico Lopez-Yañez to succeed Jeff Tyzik as Principal Pops Conductor.
+Tyzik had served as the DSO’s Principal Pops Conductor since 2013.

+In January 2023, Tabita Berglund first guest-conducted the orchestra.
+In February 2024, the DSO announced the appointment of Berglund as its next principal guest conductor, effective with the 2024-2025 season, with an initial contract of four seasons.
+Berglund is the first female conductor to be named to this post with the Detroit Symphony Orchestra.

-In April 2021, the orchestra announced that Anne Parsons is to retire as its president and chief executive officer in the autumn of 2022.
-Having served from 2004 until December 2021, Parsons died on 28 March, 2022.
+Anne Parsons was the orchestra's president and chief executive officer from 2004 until her death in March 2022.
+In December 2021, the orchestra announced the appointment of Erik Rӧnmark as its next president and chief executive officer, effective March 2022.

 Media activities

 On April 10, 2011, the DSO launched 'Live from Orchestra Hall', the first free webcast series by an orchestra.
 During classical weekends, DSO concerts are streamed live to a worldwide audience.
 On October 9, 2010, the DSO expanded the series to mobile devices through the DSO to Go mobile app for iOS and Android devices.
-Live from Orchestra Hall has been viewed by more than 550,000 viewers in over 100 countries since its inception.
+More than 550,000 viewers in over 100 countries have watched 'Live from Orchestra Hall' since its inception.
 On October 7, 2012, the DSO webcast its first Pops concert, 'Cirque de la Symphonie', which was also projected onto the building for the general public for the orchestra's first ever, larger-than-life "MaxCast".